incogneato/actor-api/README.md

 - retrieving and saving html files (crawling)
 - parsing the html into CSV files (scraping)
 - ingesting clean CSV files into database
-    - CSVs are included under lib/imdb/ folders if you're interested
+    - CSVs will be written to respective lib/imdb/ folders

 3. Interesting logic lives in lib/imdber.rb (where crawling / scraping concerns are again kept 'together' but otherwise organized by function), eg:
 - `IMDber::Crawler#retrieve_actors_results_pages`